brakf/cdk-custom-resource-workspaces/blogpost.md

 ```
 After having defined, implemented and tested the Provider Functions, using it is fairly simple as already demonstrated in the beginning.

 First, the Provider is initialized.
 For this we create an instance of our previously defined *LDAPUserProvider* class.
 As a reminder: it contains the actual provider and its serviceToken as a property.
-Those are required in the next steps.

 ```typescript